Organic Slug Control

 Other herbs that are also good for taking care of slugs and snails in your garden are basil, parsley, and fennel, just to name a few.

-You can also use Diatomaceous earth to help with natural slug control.
+You can also use diatomaceous earth to help with natural slug control.
 This is actually the jagged and sharp skeletons of microscopic creatures, which will cut up slugs and snails, causing them to dry out.
 You can buy it in a granulated form and sprinkle it in and around your garden.

-There are some thing of importance to not about using this method.
+There are some thing of importance to note about using this method.
 One is that it is the most effective in dry weather, and because it can be irritating to the lungs and eyes, protective gear should be worn when applying it to your garden.